restrepo/SARAH/Readme.txt

  - MakeVertexList[States,Options]: Calculates all vertices  for given eigenstates "States"
  - MakeTeX[Options]: Writes LaTeX files
  - MakeCHep[Options]: Writes CalcHep/CompHep model files
- - MakeFeynArts: Writes FeynArts model file
+ - MakeFeynArts[Options]: Writes FeynArts model file
+ - MakeUFO[Options]: Writes model files in UFO format
+ - MakeSPheno[Options]: Writes source code for SPheno

 "States" can be 'EWSB' for the mass eigenstates after EWSB or 'GaugeES' for the gauge eigenstates.
 "VEV" is either 'vd' or 'vu' for the vacuum expectation values of the two Higgs doublets.
 "Field" can be 'Chi' for neutralino, 'Cha' for Charginos, 'hh' for scalar Higgs fields, 'Ah' for pseudo scalar Higgs fields as well as  'Se', 'Sd' or 'Su' for sleptons, down-squark and up-squarks, respectively.